 One of the largest urban parks in Europe, and designed on a grand style -- fountains, statues, botanical garden, and many lovely paths and allées.
 There's a 4 km perimeter 'jogging path', or many other interior paths for a DIY run.

-Our Madrid 'runseeing tour' follows some of the city's historic and major avenues through several of Madrid’s most important sites, starting at the famous Prado Museum.
+Our Madrid 'runseeing tour' follows some of the city's historic and major avenues, passing several of Madrid’s most important sites.
+The P. del Prado was the first tree-lined avenue in a European capital!
 Video Excerpts!

 Located a few km west of Madrid’s historic center, Casa de Campo is 5 times the size of New York's Central Park.
 Our route begins at the Royal Palace and loops through a small section of the park.
 Another great route begins at the Batán Metro Station.

 It's possible to see many of Manchester's important sights in a 3-4 mile tour of the older part of the city, which is located on the east side of the River Irwell.
 3.1 mile run of main sights, or 7 mile run including River Irwell, Meadow, Peel Park.